WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

 diffuse and specular light calculations can be performed to determine the fragment's color.

+.. tip:: If you need a refresher on modeling light, see lessons `10.2`_ and `10.4`_.

-In lessons `10.2`_ and `10.4`_ the diffuse and specular light calculations formed a vector between the fragment being rendered and a light source.
-The length of this vector can be used to determine if the fragment is in shadow.
+To calculate diffuse and specular light a vector must be created between a fragment's 3D location and the location of a light source.
+(The angle between this vector and the surface normal determines the amount of diffuse light.)
+The length of this vector can be used to determine if the fragment is in a shadow.
 This is accomplished by rendering the entire scene from the location of the light source and remembering the distance to the closest surface to the light.
 When the scene is rendered normally, the distance to the light source is calculated and compared to the